 The Day Program provides full-day center-based services to children.
 Emphasis is placed on generalizing and maintaining treatment gains through intense family work in the home and gradual community inclusion.
 Where indicated, the Day Program involves wraparound services to assist the families, recruit long term community and kinship supports.

-- Referrals to the Cottage Seven Residential and Day Program are through Placement Services Office with Calgary and Area Children’s Services.
+- Referrals to the Cottage Seven Residential and Day Program are through Placement Services Office with Calgary Region Child and Family Services.

 - The Residential Program will accept a limited of out-of-region and out-of-province referrals for appropriate cases on a fee-for-service basis.